artificial-scientist-lab/Differometor-Benchmark/README.md

   Differometor Simulator   (JAX-based interferometer physics)
 ```

-**Design Idea:** Algorithms never create their own `Objective` — they receive a pre-configured one.
+**Design Idea:** Algorithms never create their own `Objective`, they receive a pre-configured one.
 This lets the benchmark harness (or user script) control budgets, seeds, and history settings uniformly.
 The algorithm only has to implement its optimization logic.

 See [Architecture Overview](docs/Architecture-Overview.md) for full design details.